Information for Transfer Applicants

 Financial Aid for Transfer Students

-For each transfer student who is selected for admission, Wesleyan is committed to providing the full amount of financial aid the student is qualified to receive based on our assessment of demonstrated financial need.
-The commitment to meet a student’s full need extends to every year of enrollment.
-Students who indicate on their application that they will NOT apply for financial aid and are admitted, and students who miss their financial aid application deadline, WILL NOT be considered for Wesleyan financial aid during their first two (2) semesters at Wesleyan.
+Our commitment to meet full demonstrated need extends to every year of enrollment.
+Students who either 1) miss the financial aid deadline, or 2) who indicate on their application that they will not apply for financial aid and are admitted, will not be considered for financial aid during their first two semesters at Wesleyan.

-Financial aid for foreign transfer students is not available.
-Wesleyan does offer financial aid to students who are undocumented or have DACA status and have graduated from a U.S. high school.
-Applications from all other students who are not U.S. citizens or permanent residents requesting financial aid will not be considered.
-Foreign students not requesting financial aid should submit documentation verifying sufficient personal resources or outside scholarships to meet the expense of a Wesleyan education.
+However, Wesleyan does offer financial aid to students who are undocumented and have DACA status.
+International students not requesting financial aid should submit documentation verifying sufficient financial resources and/or outside scholarships to meet the expense of a Wesleyan education.
 Please use the International Student Certification of Finances form and submit the completed form with your application.
-For more information, visit the Financial Aid Office.
+For more information, visit our Financial Aid Office website.